moxak/stable-diffusion-gpu-docker/README.md

 - Loading weights from [[openai/clip-vit-large-patch14]](https://huggingface.co/openai/clip-vit-large-patch14) as a pretrained model for `CLIPFeatureExtractor`.
 - Loading weights from [[CompVis/stable-diffusion-v-1-4-original]](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) and saving it as `model.ckpt`.
+  - Resumed from `sd-v1-2.ckpt`.
+225k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).

 ### Get started